Review – Bioshock

 EA noticing Wii and DS appeal to kids, plans bad mini-game game to cash in

 EA Playground appeals to “the kid in everyone.”
 How exactly did EA deduce this?
-There are the obvious things that appeal to kids but not adults, like finding the opposite sex disgusting and eating chalk. → Read the rest
+There are the obvious things that appeal to kids but not adults, like finding the opposite sex disgusting and eating chalk.
+Then there are the childish things that appeal to some adults, like sliding down banisters, pouting when things don’t go your way, and calling someone a “crapface”. → Start your journey now, my Lord.

 Weekly News We Care About Wrap Up – 12.1.06